Dec 11, 2020 Christmas in Grapevine Texas: Travel Guide

 Visitor Center: First, we went to the Visitor’s Center and got a map of the town.
 I love getting a map and pamphlets to plan out the day.
 The visitor center also has very cute holiday decor including a moving reindeer installation.

-Wineries: Grapevine is well known for its wine, so as we strolled through the town and stopped in and sampled different flights of wine at the different wine tasting rooms.
+Wineries: Un-wine this season since Grapevine, Texas is known for its vast amount of wineries.
+We strolled through the town and stopped in and sampled different flights of wine at the different wine tasting rooms, some of my favorite wineries down below.

 1.)
 Messina Hof Winery: All of the grapes for this winery's wine is locally grown in Texas.
 Still to this day, my favorite wine comes from this winery.
 It was a sparkling almond wine that testes exactly like wedding cake.
 I am more of a dessert wine drinker.
 Pass me all of the residual sugar!
 The winery has a wine tasting room and wine bar.